Logarithms are everywhere. Ever use the following phrases?

 - Order of magnitude

-You're describing numbers in terms of their powers of 10 -- a logarithm.
-Ever mention an interest rate or rate of return?
-It's the logarithm of your growth.
+You're describing numbers in terms of their powers of 10, a logarithm.
+And an interest rate is the logarithm of the growth in an investment.

 Surprised that logarithms are so common?
 Me too.
 Many attempts at Math In the Real World are attempts to point out logarithms in some arcane formula or pretending we're geologists fascinated by the Richter Scale.
 "Scientists care about logs, and you should too.
 Also, can you imagine a world without zinc?"